PennyLeScroche/PennyLeScroche.github.io/creatures-of-chaos.md

+---
+Title: Creatures of Chaos
+---

 Creatures of Chaos is a tabletop roleplaying game about what magical companions get up to when their witch is gone.
 It uses a GMless card based system called Drawing Destiny.

-Preparing your Game: Each Player draws 5 cards and assings one to their story seed, companion type, demeanor, and connection.
+### Preparing your Game:

+Each Player draws 5 cards and assings one to their story seed, companion type, demeanor, and connection.

 Story Seeds: